wp-plugins/dropbox-photo-sideloader/readme.txt

 Note that sideloading many images at once may take more time than your webserver will allow.
 If this happens, just sideload them in smaller groups.

-Credit:
+Credits:

-This plugin uses the Dropbox PHP code (albeit modified slightly) from https://github.com/Dropbox-PHP/dropbox-php.
+* This plugin uses the Dropbox PHP code (albeit modified slightly) from https://github.com/Dropbox-PHP/dropbox-php.
+* This plugin uses the jsTree Javascript library from http://www.jstree.com/.
+* The three image icons come from the Lullacon Pack 1: http://www.lullabot.com/articles/free-gpl-icons-lullacons-pack-1

 == Installation ==